Original article written April 22nd, 2016

 Many uptown workers are already using folding bikes on the trail to travel to and from work.

-UPDATE: 10/15/2016 The City of Charlotte just held a meeting to announce the new Cross Charlotte Trail (XCLT) Brandywine to Tyvola Segment.
+UPDATE: 6/17/2019 The City of Charlotte just announced an update to the new Cross Charlotte Trail (XCLT) Brandywine to Tyvola Segment.

 “The B2T is a 1.2 mile stretch of the 26-miles of trail and greenway facility that will stretch from the City of Pineville through Center City and on to the UNC Charlotte campus and Cabarrus County line.
 Residents will be able to travel seamlessly from one end of Charlotte to the other with approximately 98,000 jobs within a half-mile of the proposed trail and reaching many treasured places across Charlotte.”